OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

 This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal more content when hovered over.
+This effect is achieved using purely CSS, making it lightweight and efficient.
 No JavaScript is required.
-The effect involves a card that expands to reveal more content when clicked.
-We'll use plain CSS (no frameworks like Tailwind).

 **Description of the Styling:**

-The styling relies on transitions, transforms, and the `:target` pseudo-class.
-The card is initially collapsed.
-Upon clicking, a hidden anchor link within the card is targeted, triggering a CSS transition that expands the card.
-The expansion is achieved by scaling the card content and smoothly changing its height.
-The styling uses clean, semantic CSS for better maintainability.
+The styling utilizes CSS transitions and transforms to create the smooth expanding animation.
+The card's height is initially set to a smaller value.
+On hover, the `height` is changed to a larger value revealing the hidden content.
+The `transition` property smoothly animates this height change.
+For visual enhancement, a subtle shadow and border-radius are added.

 **Full Code:**